 You really cannot go wrong with oil paints.
 If you are not sure where to start, I suggest either jumping straight into oils or starting with acrylics with a view of jumping over to oils once you are more developed.
 There are some fantastic acrylic painters, but many of them paint in a very contemporary style.
 The traditional painting techniques which were used by the old masters are much better suited to oil painting.

-Tip: For those of you who are concerned about the harsh solvents used in oil painting, like turpentine, then check out ordorless solvent.
+Tip: For those of you who are concerned about the harsh solvents used in oil painting, like turpentine, then check out odorless solvent.
 It makes oil painting much more pleasant in my opinion.
 I use the artist quality solvent by Gamblin.